smorres/groupme-gpt/README.md

 ## GPT Only
 If you are only using chatgpt.py, you just need to update the 'os.environ["OPENAI_API_KEY"] = "<chatGPT_api_key>"'

-running 'python chatgpt.py' from command line allow you to have a conversation with the chatgpt api on you terminal directly, not through groupme.
+running 'python chatgpt.py' from command line allow you to have a conversation with the chatgpt api on your terminal directly, not through groupme.